geoffoliver/rss-reader/README.md

 * Run `npm install`
 * Run `yarn start`

-There are two feeds being pulled in -- Digg and Reddit.

 Maybe I'll do something more with this later.
 Maybe not.
 Probably not.

 Uses [rss-parser](https://github.com/bobby-brennan/rss-parser) to parse RSS feeds and [CORS anywhere](https://cors-anywhere.herokuapp.com/) to get around XHR bullshit issues.